-Course title & Code Credits Credit distribution of the Eligibility Pre-
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite Lecture Tutorial Practical/ Practice of the course Lifestyle Disorders 04 02 0 02 Class XII pass NIL

-course criteria requisite

-Lecture Tutorial Practical/ of the

-Practice course

-Lifestyle Disorders 04 02 0 02 Class XII NIL

-Ţ. pass

 - The course aims to introduce the students to the concept of health, nutrition, and the factors affecting it. - It will apprise students of the prevalence of emerging health issues affecting the quality of life. - The course will facilitate the understanding of different physical and psychological associated disorders and their management for a healthy lifestyle. - It highlights the important lifestyle-related disorders and describes the risks and remedies in relation to adopting a better life.